Some links in this post may be affiliate links

 Many hybrids and cultivars of Phalaenopsis Orchids have been developed.
 Flowers are available in red, white, pink , yellow and purple and sometimes spotted and often with a contrasting lip and veins.

-Moth Orchids (Phalaenopsis Orchids) flourish in bright indirect light, moderate warmth of 16-290C, humidity of 60-70% and moderately moist, fertile, well-aerated, orchids potting soil coupled with regular feeding during the growing period.
+To care for Moth Orchids indoors, give it bright indirect light, warmth of 16-290C, humidity of 60-70% and moderately moist, fertile, well-aerated orchids potting soil coupled with regular feeding in the growing period.

 Phalaenopsis Orchid requires regular pruning to keep them neat as well as encourage flowering.
-Repotting is needed only when they become pot-bound or the soil becomes completely broken down.
+Repotting is needed only when pot-bound or the soil becomes completely broken down.
 Keep on reading for more on these growing conditions and how to provide them.

 A Moth Orchid that is receiving the right amount of light has dark-green leaves.
 Yellowish leaves means that the orchid is receiving too much light.